akydd/realworld-backend-go-prometheus/arch.md

 ## Testing

-Integration tests are run via `make int-tests`, which:
+### HTTP integration tests (`make int-tests`)

 1. Starts the test DB (`compose.test.yaml`)
 2. Polls `pg_isready` until the DB is accepting connections
 3. Builds the binary (`go build ./cmd/server`)
-4. Starts the server with the test env (`./server -env .env_test`)
+4. Starts the server with the test env (`./server -env .env_test`, HTTP port 8097)
-5. Runs the hurl API test suite (`../realworld/specs/api/run-api-tests-hurl.sh`)
+5. Runs the full RealWorld Hurl API test suite against the gothinkster/realworld spec
 6. Truncates the `users` table and stops the test DB container

+### gRPC e2e tests (`make int-tests-grpc`)

+1. Starts the test DB (`compose.test.yaml`)
+2. Builds the binary and starts the server (HTTP 8097, gRPC 8098)
+3. Runs `go test -tags integration ./test/grpc/` with `GRPC_HOST=localhost:8098`
+4. Kills the server, truncates the DB, and tears down the container

+The gRPC test suite lives in `test/grpc/` and uses the `//go:build integration` build tag so it is never compiled by a plain `go test ./...`.
+Tests use the generated proto client stubs directly — no grpcurl or JSON serialization involved.
+Each test function is self-contained: it registers its own users and articles, and uses `t.Cleanup` for teardown.
+The suite covers all RPCs including error cases (`NotFound`, `PermissionDenied`, `Unauthenticated`).

 The server accepts a `-env` flag (default `.env`) to select the env file at startup.